GaloisInc/SocialCyberLAGOON/README.md

 1. Run `pip install -r` on both `requirements*.txt` files to ensure your Python environment has LAGOON's dependencies.
 2. Also ensure you have Docker installed.
 3. Run `./lagoon_cli.py dev up` to launch an appropriately configured Postgres DB (and any other services required by LAGOON).
-4. (May run `./lagoon_cli.py db pgadmin` to launch PgAdmin pointed at this database)
-5. Either use a pre-populated database or build one from scratch (see two sections below).
+4. Either use a pre-populated database or build one from scratch (see two sections below).
-6. Run `./lagoon_cli.py ui` to browse around visually.
+5. Run `./lagoon_cli.py ui` to browse around visually.
-7. Run `./lagoon_cli.py shell` to interact with the database in a CLI.
+6. Run `./lagoon_cli.py shell` to interact with the database in a CLI.

 ## Using a pre-populated database